Capital contribution and internal financing evidence account

 A capital repayment is the reverse process of such a capital contribution and should therefore be treated as a mirror-image.
 At corporation level, a capital repayment does not impact the taxable profit; at shareholder level, it reduces the acquisition costs or book value of the shareholders’ participating interest.
 If the acquisition costs or book value are reduced by a capital repayment to less than zero, this always represents a taxable disposition in the business (and non-business) sector.

-The concept of capital repayments pursuant to Section 4 paragraph 12 EStG was fundamentally altered by the Abgabenänderungsgesetz 2015.
-The previously applicable right to choose whether a declared distribution of net profit under company law would be taxed either as a capital repayment or as a profit distribution was basically retained in a limited form and enshrined in law.
+Section 4 paragraph 12 EStG stipulates the right to choose whether a declared distribution of net profit under company law would be taxed either as a capital repayment or as a profit distribution.
 Taxation of profit distribution under company law as a capital repayment requires positive capital contribution levels, while taxation as declared dividends generally requires positive internal financing levels.
 Capital repayments reduce the capital contribution levels, and declared dividends reduce the internal financing levels of the distributing corporation.

 In accordance with the sub-division under company law of 'internal financing' and 'external financing' into tied-up and non-tied up balance sheet items, capital contributions and internal financing are also divided into 'available' and 'unavailable' amounts for tax purposes.
 This sub-division defines the framework for exercising the choice between capital repayments and declared dividends.